Frequently Asked Questions

 In smaller markets (e.g., Columbia, MO), the actual rates are closer to the bottom of the range, and in larger markets (e.g., New York, NY), the actual rates are closer to the top of the range.

-Please complete the Get Free Quote form to get actual rates for your market(s) and timing.
+Please complete the Get Pricing request to get actual rates for desired market(s) and timing.

 6. How long is the contract and what is the minimum purchase requirement?

-Contracts are usually month to month.
-In other words, the minimum purchase is one month (i.e., four weeks).
+Contracts are usually period to period (each period is 4 weeks).
+In other words, the minimum purchase is one period (4 weeks).
 In some instances, a 2-week advertising period is permitted.
-You can advertise for as many weeks as you want, depending on availability (all the way up to 52 weeks).
+Multiple weeks of advertising are permitted, depending on availability (all the way up to 52 weeks).

 The minimum purchase requirement is listed in the Rates section of each ad format's page.
 For most ad formats, the minimum purchase requirement is $5,000 per ad format per market or higher (depending on ad format and/or market), which may be spread over displays and periods.
 For certain ad formats, a minimum quantity of ad displays may be required instead.
 Minimum requirements may be reduced in certain cases.